 As part of their eco-friendly mission, their tours are also environmentally friendly and make an effort to reduce waste and educate tourists about their impact on marine life.
 We love supporting organizations that make a positive impact!

 - Not a snorkeler?
-There are several other tour options with Pacific Eco Adventures, like their WhaleWatch Plus Tour – whale sightings are guaranteed or you get to go again!
+There are several other tour options, like this WhaleWatch Tour – whale sightings are guaranteed or you get to go again!

 Another reason we chose Pacific Eco Adventures is for their Wild Side Tour.
 Many of the snorkel tours you’ll find in Maui (especially the more inexpensive tours) are enormous groups on enormous, yacht-sized boats – you’ll be snorkeling in a crowd of over 100 people.
 That’s a recipe for chaos, long lines, overwhelm, and terrified, hiding wildlife, and we wanted to avoid it as much as possible.